LittleKidd0/downloader-music-spotify/README.md

 # version 1.3
 **4: New playlist download method**

-**5: Improved recognition of the "install.sh" file between linux debian and termux**

-**6: In the playlist download function, it is downloaded directly without using the "windows_download" function (windows users only)**
+**5: In the playlist download function, it is downloaded directly without using the "windows_download" function (windows users only)**
 #

 # DISCLAIMER